Drakaniia/nexus/installer/README_INSTALLER.md

 2. Build the Rust application in release mode
 3. Compile the WiX source file
 4. Link the MSI package
-5. Create `WinLauncher-Setup.msi` in the project root
+5. Create `Nexus-Setup.msi` in the project root

 ### Manual Build (Advanced)